Royal Familys Biggest Fan Gets Ready For Jubilee - UrduPoint

 "If I like it, I buy it," she says.
 So much that her children have barred her from going on the internet in the hope of slowing her spending.

 "I don't know whether to go to libraries" for the internet, she jokes.
-"They wouldn't know." - 'Diana room' - When she started collecting, Tyler gave over one room in the house to her hobby and forbade her four children from entering.
+"They wouldn't know."
+When she started collecting, Tyler gave over one room in the house to her hobby and forbade her four children from entering.

 "They weren't that interested, to be truthful," she admits.